tucats/ego/LANGUAGE.md

 If the url did not include the state name field, that would be blank, which could tell the service that a GET on this URL was meant to return a list of the state values stored, as opposed to information about a specfic state.

+## sync <a name="sync"></a>
+The `sync` package provides access to low-level primitive operations used to synchronize operations between different go routine threads that might be running concurrently.

+### sync.WaitGroup
+This is a type provided by the `sync` package.
+You can declare a variable of this type and a WaitGroup is created, and can be stored in a variable.
+This value is used as a _counting semaphore_ and usually supports arbitrary numbers of go routine starts and completions.

+Consider this example code:

+    func thread(id int, wg *sync.WaitGroup) {               [1]
+        fmt.Printf("Thread %d\n", id)
+        wg.Done()                                           [2]
+    }

+    func main() int {
+        var wg sync.WaitGroup                               [3]

+        count := 5
+        for i := 1; i <= count; i = i + 1 {
+            wg.Add(1)                                       [4]
+            go thread(i, &wg)                               [5]
+        }

+        wg.Wait()                                           [6]

+        fmt.Println("all done")
+    }

+This program launches five instances of a go routine thread, and waits for them to complete.
+This simplified exampe does not return a value from the threads, so channels are not used.
+However, the caller must know when all the go routines have completed to know it is safe to exit this function.
+Note that if the code did not include the `wg.Wait()` call then the `main` function would exit before most of the go routines had a chance to complete.

+Here's a breakdown of important steps in this example:

+1. In this declaration of the function used as the go routine, a parameter is passed that is a __pointer__ to the WaitGroup variable.
+This is important because operations on the `WaitGroup` variable must be done on the same instance of that variable.

+2. The `Done()` call is made by the go routine when it has completed all it's operations.
+This could also be implemented as

+       defer wg.Done()

+    to ensure that it is always executed whenver the function exits.

+3. This declares the instance of the `WaitGroup` variable that will be used for this example.
+There is no initialization needed; the variable instance starts as a _zero state_ value.

+4. Before launching a go routine, add 1 to the `WaitGroup` value (this can actually be a number other than 1, but must correlate exactly to the number of `Done()` calls that will be made to indicate completion of the task).
+It is essential that this call be made _before_ the `go` statement to ensure that the go routine does not complete before the `Add()` call can be made.

+5. Note that the `WaitGroup` variable must be passed by address.
+By default, _Ego_ passes all parameters by value (that is, a copy of the value is passed to the funciton).
+But becuase the functions must operate on the exact same instance of a `WaitGroup` variable, we must pass the address of the value allocated.
+    Note that it is important that this value not go out of scope before the `Wait()` call can be made.

+6. The `Wait()` call essentially waits until as many `Done()` calls are made as were indicated by the matching `Add()` calls.
+Until then, the current program will simply wait, and then resume execution after the last `Done()` is called.

+&nbsp;
+&nbsp;

 ## tables <a name="tables"></a>
 The tables package provides functions to help programs produce text tables of